Skip to content

 • Read the contract with particular attention to duration and exit clause

-• Make sure the agency does an audit before starting
+• Make sure the agency does an audit before starting — and ask what that audit verifies

-• Verify their approach to GEO/AI search
+• Verify their approach to GEO/AI search, remembering that a single run is not a measurement

-• Ask the 10 questions from the list above
+• Ask the 11 questions from the list above

 • Compare at least 3 offers